 by John Singleton Copley

 The painting is based on an attack that took place in Gibraltar in 1782 when the Spanish formulated a secret weapon known as the Floating Batteries.
-Designed to fire on Gibraltar at close quarters with deadly accuracy, floating batteries were built of 1 metre (3 ft) wide timbers packed with layers of wet sand, and were considered fire-proof and unsinkable.
-The British used heated shot to attack.
+Designed to fire on Gibraltar at close quarters with deadly accuracy, floating batteries were built of 1 meter (3 ft) wide timbers packed with layers of wet sand, and were considered fire-proof and unsinkable.
+The British used a heated shot to attack.
 These were pre-heated to furnace temperatures before being fired.
-Many were doused, but some of the fiery shots lay smouldering in the bowels of the enemy ship burning into the wood, these eventually caused an inferno on the Floating Batteries.
+Many were doused, but some of the fiery shots lay smoldering in the bowels of the enemy ship.
+These lay burning into the wood, which eventually caused an inferno on the Floating Batteries.

 Great Siege of Gibraltar

 The British garrison was blockaded in 1779, initially by the Spanish.
 The blockade failed because two relief convoys entered successfully in 1780 and again in 1781, despite the presence of the Spanish fleets.
 The same year, a significant assault was planned by the Spanish, but the British garrison destroyed much of the Spanish forward batteries.
 The siege was going nowhere with the Spanish failures, so French forces reinforced the siege in early 1782.

 After a lull in the siege, during which the Spanish and French force gathered more guns, ships, and troops, a “Grand Assault” was launched.
 This assault involved 60,000 men, 49 ships of the line, and ten specially designed, newly invented floating batteries, against the 5,000 British defenders.
 The assault was a disastrous failure, resulting in substantial losses for the Spanish and French allies.